Primary Genre(s): Romance, Women’s Fiction

 Published: 20 April 2021 by St. Martin’s Griffin

 My Format: eBook via NetGalley (ARC)

 Do I Recommend: Yes

-Thank you NetGalley, Bookouture, and @chicklitcentral (Instagram) for inviting to me to participate in this blog tour and providing an ebook, which I have reviewed honestly and voluntarily.
+Thank you NetGalley and St. Martin’s Griffin for providing an ebook, which I have reviewed honestly and voluntarily.

-If you would like to read this book and form your own opinion, please consider purchasing through this link: Buy Long Walk Home.
-As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
+If you would like to read this book and form your own opinion, please consider purchasing through this link: Buy Maggie Finds Her Muse.
+As an Amazon Associate I earn from qualifying purchases at no extra cost to you.
 Thanks!

 Click here for a description of my rating scale.